diehlpk/joss-poster/README.md

 # JOSS poster

-Source files for a JOSS poster.
+Source files for a [JOSS](https://joss.theoj.org/) poster.
+The source files of a JOSS talk can be found [here](https://github.com/diehlpk/joss-talk).

 Made using the [`tikzposter`](https://ctan.org/pkg/tikzposter) LaTeX class.